7Magic7Mike7/Qrogue/Next steps.md

 - split tutorial into multiple small levels (w0 = exam on earth)
 - show qubits in circuit and stv
 - adapt "damaging" messages
+- show attempts for Riddle in HUD
+- Constraint based Puzzles (= "Challenges")